 Thoroughly cleaning your home takes work.
 You make your bed, wipe down the countertops, polish the tub, and style your coffee table just so, but even after all that, is your house really clean?
 Filth can quietly build up in unexpected places, from the decor to the appliances (ever thought to clean your light switches?).
-To keep things tidy and germ-free this Spring, read on to discover the most overlooked spots to clean — and to learn how you can get them back in tip-top shape.
+To keep things tidy and germ-free this Summer, read on to discover the most overlooked spots to clean — and to learn how you can get them back in tip-top shape.

 - Throw Pillows

 - Kitchen Trash Can

 - Knobs, Handles, and Switches

 If your morning java is starting to taste funky, it's probably because your coffeemaker is in need of a cleaning.
 Hard-water deposits and brewing residue can take over your machine if you don't wash it every month or so by running a 50-50 mix of white vinegar and water through the brew cycle.
 Turn off the machine halfway through brewing, and let it sit for an hour before turning it back on to complete the cycle.
 Then run fresh water through it a few times until the vinegar smell is gone.
 The carafe and filter can be cleaned in the dishwasher.

 You know it's important to clean your bedroom pillows, but what about those stylish throw pillows on your sofa?
 Whether you're using them to prop up your feet after a long day or rest your head during a Netflix binge, they're collecting the same (if not more) dead skin, dust mites, and filth.
 Be sure to run the vacuum's upholstery attachment over pillows when cleaning the living room, and remove pillow covers for periodic laundering according to the care instructions.